JCapriotti/dynamodb-session-flask/README.md

 An implementation of a Flask session using DynamoDB as backend storage.
 This project was built on [dynamodb-session-web](https://github.com/JCapriotti/dynamodb-session-web), but with support for the Flask framework.

+## Why This Library?

+I tried and acquired an appreciation for some other DynamoDB backend implementations for Flask sessions.
+However, I needed a few extra things:
+* Absolute and Idle Timeouts
+* Support for using a header (not a cookie) for session ID

 In addition to the [OWASP Session Management](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html) best practices implemented in `dynamodb-session-web`, this project has additional support for these best practices:

 * Non-descript session ID name - Defaults to `id` for cookies, and `x-id` for headers.
   * Side-Comment - isn't a non-descript suggestion for a name actually descriptive?